Metaverse-Championship/PMC_Challenges/Prequalification_Challenges/rust/README.md

 Can you help us decrypting the output and get the flag?

 This challenge requires you to have cryptography and coding skills.
 Any language is accepted to get the solution.
+Please make sure to upload your solution through the form when you submit it.

 _Keccak256: 0x42ce6fca873fe4dc4ce4d9accdb53e02fdb497ffa6b30f421cea36c81d8ea289_